brandendupont-mcw/second-cms/src/documentation-pages/criminal-justice-process.md

 ### What does the DA’s Office do?

-* Submits requests to the court to issue warrants for arrest.
+* Submits and/or reviews requests to the court to issue warrants for arrest.
 * Makes recommendations for bond amount and stipulations.
 * Screens and decides whether to file felony cases referred from law enforcement with the courts.
 * Conducts outreach and provides resources to victims of crime.